scandipwa/docs.scandipwa.com/content/docs/best-practices-styles.md

 comments: false

 # Hero section
-title: Best Practices Working with Styles
+title: Best Practices Working With Styles
-description: This guide is for setting up on Linux machines.
-This guide is meant for <b>local installation only</b>.
+description: In this guide you`ll be provided with the best <b> working with styles - practices</b>.

 # Micro navigation
 micro_nav: